DataCurationNetwork/CURATED/_modules/module-e.md

     <li><a href="https://www.gida-global.org/care" tatget = "_blank">CARE Principles for Indigenous Data Governance</a>: The CARE Principles are people and purpose-oriented and complement the FAIR principles providing a framework for ethically working with Indigenous People’s data, they stand for <b>C</b>ollective Benefit, <b>A</b>uthority to Control, <b>R</b>esponsibility, and <b>E</b>thics.</li>
     <li><a href="https://www.force11.org/group/research-data-publishing-ethics" tatget = "_blank">Force11 and COPE Research Data Publishing Ethics</a>: These publication workflows were developed to help repositories more consistently apply high ethical standards when issues or areas of concern related to authorship, rigor, legal and regulatory restrictions, and risk to human subjects, communities or society. </li>
   </ul>
-  <li>Did this curation result in reuse of the data?
-(FAIR data): We may also consider when evaluating the success of our curation quantitative or qualitative metrics for reuse (i.e., citations, download statistics).
+  <li><b>Did this curation result in reuse of the data?
+(FAIR data)</b>: We may also consider when evaluating the success of our curation quantitative or qualitative metrics for reuse (i.e., citations, download statistics).
 However, doing this in practice can be tricky.
 Some interesting research in this space you might want to explore include:
      <ul style=" padding-top: 1%; padding-bottom: 1%;padding-left: 7%;">
       <li>Hemphill, L., Pienta, A., Lafia, S., Akmon, D., & Bleckley, D. (2021).
 How do properties of data, their curation, and their funding relate to reuse? <a href="https://doi.org/10.1002/asi.24646" tatget = "_blank">https://doi.org/10.1002/asi.24646</a></li>
       <li>Faniel, I. M., Frank, R. D., & Yakel, E. (2019).
 Context from the data reuser’s point of view.
 Journal of Documentation, 75(6), 1274–1297. <a href="https://doi.org/10.1108/JD-08-2018-0133" tatget = "_blank">https://doi.org/10.1108/JD-08-2018-0133</a></li>